Geolocation

 Unspoiled nature and family leisure activities

-The department is also home to The PALA unique amusement and animal park combining over 30 attractions with a zoo of 1000 animals from five continents.
+The department is also home to Le PAL , a unique amusement and animal park that combines over 30 attractions with a zoo featuring 1000 animals from five continents.
 Nearby, Paléopolis transports visitors of all ages back to the age of dinosaurs with its interactive exhibits and 4D film, while Vulcania in the neighboring Puy-de-Dôme region completes the range of family leisure activities.

 Bourbonnais gastronomy: a generous terroir

-Among the must-try culinary specialties, the Potato Dough A majestic throne, accompanied by the traditional pork crackling bread, the piquenchâgne (a type of sausage), and the Saint-Pourçain andouillette sausage.
+Among the must-try culinary specialties, potato pie reigns supreme, accompanied by crackling bread, piquenchâgne (a type of bread), and Saint-Pourçain andouillette sausage.
 The Saint-Pourçain vineyard, one of the oldest in France, produces AOC wines once served at the tables of kings.
-Not forgetting the famous Vichy pastillesiconic sweets with digestive properties, and Charroux mustard, successfully relaunched since 1990.
+Not forgetting the famous Vichy pastilles , iconic sweets with digestive properties, and Charroux mustard, successfully revived since 1990.

 An accessible department in the heart of France